acolangelo/jPanelMenu/README.md

 	var jPM = $.jPanelMenu();

 By default, jPanelMenu will look for an element with an ID of `menu` to use as the menu, and elements with a class of `menu-trigger` to use as the trigger(s).
-To use a custom selector string to point jPanelMenu to your menu and trigger elements, pass an object into the constructor function call, as follows:
+Either use these IDs and classes on your elements, or pass a custom selector string pointing jPanelMenu to your menu and trigger elements in an object into the constructor function call, as follows:

 	var jPM = $.jPanelMenu({
 		menu: '#custom-menu-selector',